Verkeerder Kill Falls

 Verkeerder Kill Falls is the highest waterfall in Sam's Point Preserve in the Shawangunk Mountains in the town of Shawangunk, Ulster County, New York.

+The waterfall has often been reported as 187 feet (57 m) in height.
+However, a 2025 measurement organized by local historian and naturalist Marc B. Fried determined the height to be 79 feet (24 m), based on inclinometer measurements and trigonometric calculation.

-It is 187 ft tall and is accessible only via a 3 mi trail, part of the Long Path, which branches off from the main trail in Sam's Point Preserve.
-The waterfall is named after the stream.
-The waterfall may only be viewed from the top near an edge of a rocky outcrop.
+The falls are accessible via a 3 mi trail that branches from the main trail in Sam's Point Preserve and forms part of the Long Path.
+The waterfall is named after the stream that feeds it.
+It may be viewed from both the base and from above near the edge of a rocky outcrop.

-Verkeerder Kill Falls is known for its distinctive white plume during periods of high runoff.
-The surrounding terrain is characterized by the dwarf pitch pine barrens typical of the Shawangunk Ridge, offering expansive views toward the Catskills on clear days.
+Verkeerder Kill Falls is known for its white plume during periods of high runoff.
+The surrounding terrain is characterized by dwarf pitch pine barrens typical of the Shawangunk Ridge, with views toward the Catskills, Taconics, Poconos, and Kittatinny Mountains on clear days.